Client: Aeres Hogeschool

 Photo credits: Jagrit Vij

-MOSS’ green input reflected other, already existing biophilic elements on the upper floors which include the green roof terrace or the use of natural materials such as upcycled wood and the abundance of natural light.
+MOSS’ green input on the upper floors includes the green roof terrace or the use of natural materials such as upcycled wood and natural light.
 The experience of the green roof and the use of natural recycled materials, was further enhanced by MOSS’ work contributing to its overall status as energy neutral and climate-adaptive.

-The green elements have not only improved the aesthetic appeal of the campus but have also contributed to the building’s climate-adaptive status.
-The greenery has provided opportunities for the students to observe and learn about plants and improve their general well-being by 15% (Interface: 2015), while also creating a sense of calmness and serenity in the campus environment.
-The students even discovered wild strawberries and herbs on the outdoor rooftop.
+The green elements have improved the aesthetic appeal of the campus and contributed to the building’s climate-adaptive status.
+The greenery has provided opportunities for the students to improve their general well-being by 15%, while creating a sense of calmness on the campus.